-Mary Biles is a journalist, blogger and educator with a background in holistic health.
+Mary Biles, a Project CBD contributing writer, is a journalist, blogger and educator with a background in holistic health.
 Based between the UK and Spain, she is committed to accurately reporting advances in medical cannabis research.

 Copyright, Project CBD.
 May not be reprinted without permission.